 Graduate School Provision

-Disclosure & Liability
+Disclosure and Liability

-Due to the nature of the competition, we will not ask judges, reviewers, sponsors, staff or the audience to agree to or sign non-disclosure statements for any participant.
+Due to the nature of the competition, judges, reviewers, sponsors, staff or the audience will not be asked to agree to or sign non-disclosure statements for any participant.
 By participating in the competition, entrants agree that neither the host organizations nor members of the judging panel, sponsors nor their designate organizations, assume any liability whatsoever for any disclosures of business plan information which may be made (whether inadvertently or otherwise) by any judge, reviewer, staff member, audience member or other individual connected with, participating in, viewing, hearing, or receiving information from the competition.

+Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.
 The business may assume a technology or product/service that has been licensed from another company, private inventor, or university with their written approval.
 Revenue streams from the business should not be based solely on deriving revenues from the licensing of its own technologies.

 Observation of Competitor Presentations